pstimpel/caterpillarbulldozer/README.md

 The stls are not in their orientation for hassle free printing, I'm sorry.
 You do need to make this yourself in your slicer.

+**Update upon user request**: If you find 3mf files to be more convinient to print, you might want to look at the folder "3mf-200x250".
+It contains 59 3mf-files.
+The orientation of the parts to print is set there already, also the numbers of parts to print is the right one already.
+To use these files your slicer has to support 3mf.
+Each of these files contains a full organized print bed, made for print beds equal to or larger than 200x250mm in dimension.
+Each filename is led by a number, which represents the order you should print the files.
+It contains as well an information for the filament color to use. "nocolor" means you can use a color of your choice since the files are hidden inside your bulldozer.

 ### Candy

 The build will take some time, not to talk about the 200 hours of printing.
 This means, it will be nerve-wracking :).
 Get some good stock of candy to please yourself once you enter mentally strange situations.
 I can tell you: you will need it!